 When an outfit consists of unrelated and disjoint colours, textures or patterns, to unify them it’s essential to make a “bridge”, create an intermediary.
 Its purpose is to strengthen the connection between garments and create a complete story.
 It’s predictable that to be effective this “bridge” item requires similarity with the elements which are meant to be linked.

 Areas of intermediary’s use are usually identical with fields of contrast.
 Thus, if we use two unrelated colours to create a contrast it will be logical to balance it out by another element of colour.
 The same is true to patterns or textures.
 Let’s go into details for each of them.

 Colour is the most usual area for applying an intermediary.

 Colour temperature.
-It is popular opinion mentioned on many style blogs that warm and cold hues should not be used together.
-While I agree this is good general rule to avoid imbalance, the dots can still be connected.
+It is a popular opinion mentioned on many style blogs that warm and cold hues should not be used together.
+While I agree this is a good general rule to avoid imbalance, the dots can still be connected.